 Giraffe is a step, but much work remains!
+Recap: is it practical?

 - X Giraffe is restricted to batched computations - ✓ Giraffe's proof protcol and optimizations save orders of magnitude compared to prior work - ✓ Giraffe is the first system in the literature to account for all costs-and win.